angular-schule/website-articles/blog/2025-05-resource-api/README.md

 ## `rxResource`: Resource with Observables

 In all previous examples, we implemented the loader function using Promises.
-The browser's Fetch API returns a Promise, and the RxJS function `firstValueFrom()` helped us create a Promise from the Observable returned by Angular’s `HttpClient`.
+The browser's Fetch API returns a Promise, and the RxJS function `firstValueFrom()` helped us create a Promise from the Observable returned by Angular's `HttpClient`.

 Even though Angular now uses signals in many places instead of Observables, reactive programming with RxJS still has its valid use cases.
 Angular therefore provides the `rxResource` function.
 It works just like `resource`, but the loader function returns an Observable instead.